DeepWeave/jail-analysis/sample_sql.md

 # Some Helpful SQL queries

 ## Check for new charge types:
     select * from (
       select distinct c.charge as ccharge, c.description as cdesc, d.charge as dcharge, d.description as ddesc from jaildata.daily_charges d left outer join jaildata.charge_definitions c
       on d.charge = c.charge AND d.description = c.description
     ) a
-  where ccharge IS null or cdesc is null select count (*) from stays where end_date is null select count (*) from daily_inmates where import_date = '2022-09-15'
+    where ccharge IS null or cdesc is null select count (*) from stays where end_date is null select count (*) from daily_inmates where import_date = '2023-03-08'
 ## Adding in new charge types
 insert into jaildata.charge_definitions (id, class, class_type, level, estimate, not_primary_custodian,
-										 note, charge, description, violent, dwi, drugs, violation, min_level, max_level, nominal_level, vet) values
+										 note, charge, description, violent, dwi, drugs, theft, violation, min_level, max_level, nominal_level, vet) values
-    (514, '2', 'M', 2, 0, 0, '','20-7|5523|2','OPERATORS LIC VIOL', 0,0,0,0, 2, 2, 2, 1)
+    (561, '2', 'M', 2, 0, 0, '','20-7|5523|2','OPERATORS LIC VIOL', 0,0,0,0,0, 2, 2, 2, 1)
   ;
 -- select * from charge_definitions order by id desc